OpenOF/OpenOF/README.md

 Getting started:
 ------------------------------------------

 OpenOF comes with two examples, similarity transformation and bundle adjustement.
-To get started we recommend looking in the simpler model of the similarity transformation.
-To get the similarity transformation example running you need to do the following steps.
+To get started we recommend looking into the simpler model of the similarity transformation.
+To get the similarity transformation example running you need to execute the following commands.
 - Move to OpenOF folder

 ----------------------